Sunday school: United States

 In New England a Sunday school system was first begun by Samuel Slater in his textile mills in Pawtucket, Rhode Island, in the 1790s.

 In the mid-1860s philanthropist Lewis Miller was the inventor of the "Akron Plan" for Sunday schools.
 It was a building layout with a central assembly hall surrounded by small classrooms, conceived with Methodist minister John Heyl Vincent and architect Jacob Snyder.
 It was soon widely copied.

 John Heyl Vincent collaborated with Baptist layman B. F. Jacobs, who devised a system in the 1870s to encourage Sunday school work, and a committee was established to provide the International Uniform Lesson Curriculum, also known as the "Uniform Lesson Plan".
 By the 1800s 80% of all new members were introduced to the church through Sunday school.

 In 1874, interested in improving the training of Sunday school teachers for the Uniform Lesson Plan, Miller and Vincent worked together again to found what is now the Chautauqua Institution on the shores of Chautauqua Lake, New York.

 Increasingly the public elementary schools were handling literacy.
 In response the Sunday schools switched to an emphasis on Bible stories, hymn singing, and memorizing Biblical passages.
 The main goal was encouraging the conversion experience that was so important to evangelicals.

 Notable 20th-century leaders in the Sunday school movement include: President Jimmy Carter, Clarence Herbert Benson, Henrietta Mears, founder of Gospel Light, Dr. Gene A. Getz, Howard Hendricks, Lois E. LeBar, Lawrence O. Richards, and Elmer Towns.

+By Christian denomination

+Evangelical-Lutheranism

+In the Evangelical-Lutheran Churches, Sunday schools emphasize the teaching of Luther's Small Catechism.

+Evangelical-Lutheran curriculum for Sunday school includes those published by Concordia Publishing House and Northwestern Publishing House.